Exercise for Shoulder Strength: Internal Rotation

 Hold for 1 second.
 Then slowly return to the starting position.

-Repeat the movement 8 to 12 times per a set.
+Repeat the movement 8 to 12 times per set.
+Do 3 sets.

 Frozen shoulder is also called adhesive capsulitis.
 This causes restricted movement in the shoulder.
 If you have frozen shoulder, this exercise may cause discomfort, especially when you first get started.
 A few months may pass before you get the results you want.
 But once your shoulder heals, it rarely becomes frozen again.
 So stick to your exercise program.
 If you have any questions, be sure to ask your healthcare provider.